Macrocybe titans

 This mushroom was described as Tricholoma titans in 1980 by Howard E. Bigelow and J. W. Kimbrough, before being reclassified in Macrocybe in 1998.

+Description

 Macrocybe titans form solid, large mushrooms that grow in clumps.
 The cap is from 8–50 cm across, with rare specimens up to 100 cm in diameter.
 Buff-ochre with a darker centre and greyish at the margins, and becoming white with age.
 The crowded white to pale grey or pale brown gills are sinuate and up to 2 cm thick.
 The cylindrical stout white stem is 6 to 15 cm high and 1.5 to 4 cm across with a swollen base up to 12 cm in diameter.
 Rare specimens have stems up to 38 cm high and 12.7 cm wide.